panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 `set()` method intercepts the write operations and just throws an error right away.
 It's made to protect the enum object from write operations.

-Let's wrap the plain object enum into a proxy:
+Let's wrap the sizes object enum into a proxy:

 ```javascript
 import { Enum } from './enum'